Daryl Goodrich: Career

 In 1988, Goodrich became a graphic designer for Cheerleader Productions responsible for design and motion graphics, covering all of their broadcast television shows including American Football and Sumo on Channel 4.

 In 1994, he joined North One Television, formerly Chrysalis Television, as creative director.
 Goodrich was responsible for all the design and visual identity for their global television shows including Formula One for ITV for ten years, NBA and Football Italia on Channel 4, Rugby Special on BBC Two.

+In 2004, Goodrich was commissioned to design and produce the opening animations for the World Television feed for Athens Olympic Games.
+Further commissions followed for Vancouver 2010 Winter Olympics, 2012 London Olympics.